-Return flights from Gatwick to Innsbruck with Thomsonfly, airport transfers (for group flights only)
+Return flights from Gatwick to Innsbruck with Thomson Airways, airport transfers (for UK group flights only)

 Normal group size and age

 Normally 1 to 8, plus local representative Steve Barrington.
 Children can join if able to participate.
 Minimum age 12.

 On mixed weeks, two lessons with the local ski school are included for beginners to learn the basics.
 Steve Barrington, our experienced ski representative, will lead all intermediate skiers (and on dedicated intermediate weeks) through some of the Tyrol's best loipe.

 The vast majority of Exodus adventures are adult group holidays.
 Groups are always small in size.
 We strongly believe that this adherence to small groups means a better experience for all; more time with your guide, less waiting around and a reduced impact on the communities and environments visited.